Jon Moxley

-Regarded as one of the best wrestlers in the world and noted for his deranged and mentally unstable onscreen character, Good has also been recognized for his popularity with audiences; he won the Pro Wrestling Illustrated (PWI) award for Most Popular Wrestler of the Year in 2014, 2015 and 2022, and was named Wrestler of the Year by Sports Illustrated in 2019.
-He also topped the PWI 500 list of the top 500 wrestlers in the world in 2020.
-Outside of wrestling, he starred in the action film 12 Rounds 3: Lockdown (2015) and the sports action film Cagefighter: Worlds Collide (2020).
+Good has sporadically ventured into acting, most notably starring in the films 12 Rounds 3: Lockdown (2015) and Cagefighter: Worlds Collide (2020).

 Early life

 Jonathan David Good was born in Cincinnati on December 7, 1985.
+His mother worked night shifts stocking shelves at a ThriftWay store and his father worked two jobs; he first ran a machine on the shop floor of a plastics factory and was later promoted to an office job, which required him to relocate, but Good's mother did not want to move and thus raised Good and his sister alone.
+He grew up in Cincinnati's East End, which he later described as so deprived that shoplifting essential items was a daily occurrence for everybody he knew.
+He said, "Our neighborhood was just a big swath of crappy apartment buildings in varying states of decay [but] I honestly don't think I'd have rather grown up anywhere else.
+We played football in the street, rode bikes, etc. We didn't spend any time indoors.
+Nobody had anywhere nice to go back to anyway."

-He grew up in Cincinnati's East End, which he said was so deprived that shoplifting was a daily occurrence for everybody he knew because they never had any money.
-An avid wrestling fan who idolized Bret Hart, he used wrestling as an escape from his rough upbringing by watching videos and reading stories about wrestling's earlier days.
+An avid fan of professional wrestling who idolized Bret Hart, Good used wrestling as an escape from his rough upbringing by watching videos and reading stories about wrestling's earlier days.
 He attended Amelia High School in nearby Batavia, but dropped out one year after beginning to train as a wrestler.
 He supported himself by working minimum-wage jobs in factories, restaurants, and warehouses, but was constantly getting fired because he would skip work if he was booked to wrestle a match that clashed with his job; however, he continued to do so because he knew he "could always find another minimum-wage job".
 He often used drugs such as cocaine as a teenager, during which time he was also arrested multiple times for shoplifting.
 He has said that he would have most likely become a forest firefighter if he did not pursue wrestling.